cakephp/docs/en/orm/database-basics.rst

     $stmt->bindValue(0, true, 'boolean');
     $stmt->bindValue(1, new DateTime('2013-01-01'), 'date');

-When creating statements you can also used named parameters instead of positional ones::
+When creating statements you can also use named parameters instead of positional ones::

     $stmt = $conn->prepare(